-In 2007, a Franco-American attorney was convicted under the Blocking Statute and fined €10,000 for interviewing in France a potential witness in a pending litigation in the US.
-The Department of Justice (DOJ) appears to recognise the risk posed to companies, and their lawyers, who collect information in France for transmittal to the DOJ.
-In several recent deferred prosecution agreements that have been made public, the DOJ has recognised that the disclosure or reporting obligations of the company to whom the DPA applies, as well as any monitor acting under its authority, must comply with the French Blocking Statute.
-See, e.g., US v.
-Alcatel-Lucent, SA, 1:10-cr-20907-PAS (S.D.
-Fla.
-2011); US v.
-Total, SA, 1:13 cr 239 (E.D.
-Va. filed 29 May 2013).
+13 In 2007, a Franco-American attorney was convicted under the Blocking Statute and fined €10,000 for interviewing in France a potential witness in a pending litigation in the US.
+The Department of Justice (DOJ) appears to recognise the risk posed to companies, and their lawyers, who collect information in to a purely private investigation, removes that data from France and subsequently makes a decision to turn that information over to a foreign investigative authority, that company may be in violation of the Blocking Statute pursuant to the French principles of extraterritoriality (see Section IV.i).

-its sister agency in France to issue a request for information in France that the company is perfectly willing to produce but is barred by the Blocking Statute.
+If a company determines that data or other information that is in France should be shared with investigative authorities outside the country, the only formal means of doing so in strict compliance with the Blocking Statute is to proceed under the terms of an international convention, such as the 1970 Hague Evidence Convention.
+While a formal procedure under that Convention may take months, practical workarounds may be possible in certain areas.
+For example, the AMF and its foreign counterparts have increased their practical coordination through the Multilateral Memorandum of Understanding of the International Organisation of Securities Commissions.
+In the application of this Memorandum, the SEC is able to ask its sister agency in France to issue a request for information in France that the company is perfectly willing to produce but is barred by the Blocking Statute.
 The company thus produces the information in France to the AMF for immediate transfer to the SEC.
 One obvious consequence is that the AMF thereby becomes aware of the underlying investigation (if it has not already been so) and may, depending on the facts and the importance for French interests, commence its own.